 You can get started with personalization by using your customer’s name in all emails, and signing your emails from a real person.
 For example, emails from Missinglettr are signed by the company’s founder.

 Another way to personalize is to show users information based on their activity on your site.
 For example, you could highlight features they’re not using that could help them use the product more effectively.

 Or you could use OptinMonster’s page-level targeting feature to show information relevant to where they are on your site.
 For example, if users have successfully started to use your product, you could pop up a link to a tutorial to help them take the next step.

-To implement this, follow our instructions for creating your first campaign, then go to Display Rules » Who should see the campaign? » Visitors browsing specific pages and add the URL of the page where you want the information to appear.
+To implement this, follow our instructions for creating your first campaign, then go to Display Rules and add a condition of If current URL path exactly matches and add the URL of the page where you want the information to appear.

 You can even personalize it by using Smart Tags to show their name, as in the example below.